shanalily/tag-label-sync/spec.md

 - Currently, we need to wait for nodes to be ready to be able to run the controller and access VM/VMSS tags.
 This is not ideal.
 - Cluster updates should not delete tags and labels.
 - Differences in tag and label limitations.
 A max tag limit exists (50 on most Azure resources).
 Also, different character and string length restrictions.
+Modifications to either tags or labels to fit the other standard must be consistent.

 ## Possible Extensions